How To Become A National Breed Association

 - Minimum of 5 breeders with documentation of breeding 3 generations of registered dogs of this breed.
 The dogs may be registered with any acceptable registry.
 Proof may be provided by submitting pedigrees for these dogs with the National Breed Association Application packet.

 - Annual publication to be sent to the members and to UKC electronically or by mail.

 - The Association must offer educational opportunities to members and the public.

 - Must hold a National Event specifically for the breed every 1-2 years.

-- When applying Associations must present resume for the Association, complete with its mission statement, the reason why the Association is interested in becoming the National Association for this breed, and the Association’s plan for growth.
+- When applying, Associations must present a resume complete with its mission statement, the reason why the Association is interested in becoming the National Association for this breed, and the Associations plan for growth.

 Associations will be accepted under a provisional status for a maximum of five years.
 To be considered for a full national license and to obtain a National Charter with UKC, the Association must show continued growth in UKC registration and participation in UKC events.
-The growth of the Association can be presented to UKC in numbers of litters bred and registered, numbers of titles earned and an outline of the Association’s activities to promote growth and breed education since the Association was licensed under a provisional national status.
+The growth of the Association can be presented to UKC in numbers of litters bred and registered, numbers of titles earned, and an outline of the Associations activities to promote growth and breed education since the Association was licensed under a provisional national status.
 This information should be updated and presented to UKC annually.